Puerto Rico advocacy group demands help for hurricane survivors

-NEW YORK CITY (WABC) --Six months after the devastating earthquake in Puerto Rico, families are still struggling as much of the island remains in ruin.
+NEW YORK CITY (WABC) --Six months after the devastating hurricane in Puerto Rico, families are still struggling as much of the island remains in ruin.

 At a press conference held by "Vamos4PR," an advocacy group that deals with Puerto Rican issues, people told stories of their relatives living with blackouts and daily searches for clean water.